NeuroTechX/EEG-ExPy/README.rst

 ----

 **Note:** eeg-expy was previously known as eeg-notebooks.
 Before the renaming, eeg-notebooks also underwent major changes to the API in v0.2.
-The old v0.1 is still available if you need it, in `this repo <https://github.com/neurotechx/eeg-notebooks_v0.1>`_.
+The old v0.2 version, before the name change, is still available if you need it, in `this repo <https://github.com/neurotechx/eeg-notebooks_v0.2>`_.
+The even older v0.1 is also still available if needed `here <https://github.com/neurotechx/eeg-notebooks_v0.1>`_.

 ----